-The Board has determined that each of the directors, other than Mr. Nutter and Dr. Sakurada, has no material relationship with the Company and are independent within the meaning of the Securities and Exchange Commission (SEC) and the New York Stock Exchange (NYSE) director independence standards in effect.
+The Board has determined that each of the directors who has served since the beginning of fiscal 2008, with the exception of Mr. Nutter, has no material relationship with the Company and is independent within the meaning of the Securities and Exchange Commission and the New York Stock Exchange director independence standards in effect.